Use Okta MFA for Azure Active Directory

 Start this procedure

 You need to change your Office 365 domain federation settings to enable the support for Okta MFA.
-Choose one of the following procedures depending on whether you’ve manually or automatically federated your domain.
+Choose one of the following procedures depending on whether you have manually or automatically federated your domain.

 For manually federated domain